 (b) Tractor, or other heavyGround-based equipment which is equipped with a blade, shall not operate on skid roads or slopes that are so steep as to require the use of the blade for braking.

-(c) Timber Operators shall exercise due diligence so that desirable residual trees and seedlings will not be damaged or destroyed by Timber Operations.
+(c) Timber Operators shall exercise due diligence so that desirable desirable residual trees and seedlings will not be damaged or destroyed by Timber Operations.
 These residual trees shall not be used for rub trees, corner blocks, Rigging, or other cable ties unless effectively protected from damage.

 (d) Heavy equipment shall not operate on Unstable Areas.
 If such areas are unavoidable, the RPF shall develop specific measures to minimize the effect of operations on slope instability.
 These measures shall be explained and justified in the Plan and approved by the Director, and must meet the requirements of 14 CCR § 914 [934, 954].